 If you do find a bear using your home as a grocery store,

-more a particular bear visits your home, the more conditioned
+The more a particular bear visits your home, the more conditioned

-they become, and the greater the chance that the bear will have to be
+they become, and the greater the chance that the bear will have

-bear sightings and incidents on your property to: Montana Fish,
+all bear sightings and incidents on your property to: Montana

-bear is a black bear, encourage it to leave.
+the bear is a black bear, encourage it to leave.
 Bang on

 pots and pans or make other loud noises.
 (Boat air horns

 work well.)
 As a last resort (and only if you’re in

 If you unexpectedly